 JCT's services are available to all individuals of Jackson County, but how aware LEP persons are of JCT's services is not currently known.
-In order to determine the importance of JCT's services to the community a survey will be made available online for people to complete and mail to the Transit office.
+In order to determine the importance of JCT's services to the community a survey will be made available online for people to complete and mail to the transit office.
 One-on-one surveys have been conducted in the past to determine if the deviated fixed service provided by JCT is fulfilling the transportation needs of riders on that service, and to determine rider's knowledge of other JCT services, e.g., demand response and subscription.
 JCT will make sure that not only its clients are aware of the survey and encouraged to complete it, but also community-based organizations such as Hispanic and Asian churches and businesses.
 Paper copies will also be available for dissemination to such organizations.
-By partnering with human service agencies as well as other local organizations we can reach out to a more diverse population of Jackson County.
+By forming partnerships with local community and faith-based organizations that can represent and help us disseminate information to target constituencies.
+By partnering with local agencies, such as the Health Department and Social Services as well as other we can reach out to a more diverse population of Jackson County